exis-io/exis-io.github.io/pages/riffle/Domain.md

 # Domain

 Any software connected to the [fabric][fabric].
-Domains have names, which are a set of strings seperated by peroids.
+Domains have names, which are a set of strings separated by periods.
 Domains can not change.

 ## General